fernandoBRS/CommunityDocs-PT-BR/README.md

-# CommunityDocs-PT-BR
+# Repo for MSDN Articles - Brazilian Portuguese
-Repository for all technical articles under PT-BR locale.
+Repository for all technical articles created by Fernando de Oliveira.